sganz/CrankWheel/README.md

 - Spoke Ratio - Ratio of spoke to opening, play with this, go lower for larger counts of spokes
 - Spoke Outer Diameter - Sets the outer diameter of the spoke holes
 - Spoke Inner Diameter - Sets the inner diameter of the spoke holes, should be less then the Outer Diameter
+- Show Legend - Shows a text legend on the drawing with all the parameters
+- Debug - Draws any debug lines, typically circles to show layout

 - Tooth Width - NOT CURRENTLY SUPPORTED